 Cookies are useful when it comes to saving your login credentials and other data, but they can also be used by advertisers to track your browsing habits across multiple sites.
-Here's how to clear cookies in five major browsers.
+Here's how to clear cookies in the major browsers.

 While November is almost over, the holidays (and cooking) are not, and Marley Spoon is here to help again with its first cookie-baking kit.
 With Martha's Holiday Cookie Kit, you'll bake four of Martha Stewart's cookie recipes.